 "Narrative-driven exploration games in which your interaction almost entirely consists of walking and experiencing a story unfold.
 No real puzzles, no combat: just a quiet, contemplative story."The late 2000s and early 2010s saw the emergence of a new sub-genre in adventure games, the so-called "environmental narrative game" genre (or ENG for short).
 Realizing that adventure games in the past had almost exclusively tended to emphasize storytelling and art direction over gameplay, developers in this genre followed that principle to its Logical Extreme and removed virtually all gameplay and interactivity from their games in order to focus the player's attention on the story, visuals and experience.
 Games in the genre have also variously been referred to as "interactive fiction games" (not to be confused with text adventures), "interactive stories", "story exploration games" and "first-person experiences", among other labels.
 Detractors of the genre sometimes dismissively referred to these games as "walking simulators", although that term has since come to be used as a neutral descriptor of the genre by many critics, developers and fans. note So what exactly is an environmental narrative game?
 At its root, it's a 3D graphical adventure game which places an unusually heavy emphasis on narrative and exploring a physical space, while de-emphasizing conventional game mechanics and challenges.
 Often the only interactivity afforded to player in these games is the ability to walk around and explore the game's world, occasionally interacting with objects to advance the plot, with the story pieced together via audio logs, cutscenes and found documents.note Expect also for the game to be very much about the physical space in which it takes place: Scenery Porn (often in a Beautiful Void, devoid of onscreen characters besides the player character) is commonplace.
 The core element that sets them apart from other adventure games and other "traditional" video games is that they are focussed on delivering content to the player (typically narrative content, although not exclusively), and for this reason gameplay challenges tend to be trivial or absent altogether.
 For comparison, a traditional adventure game might feature a complex, elaborate Moon Logic Puzzle which the player must solve in order to advance the plot; in an environmental narrative game, the only "puzzle" impeding the player's progress might be "find the front door to the house".
 These games are typically viewed from a first-person perspective (although occasional exceptions exist), and typically tend to be classified as art games.
 Games in this genre sit at one extreme of the Story-to-Gameplay Ratio chart.
-Due to their limited game mechanics and typically short playtimes, they are a prominent example of Minimalism in game design (many of them could even be compared to bottle episodes), a major reason they are popular among small indie developers with limited budgets and staff; indeed, examples of the genre developed by major studios with big budgets are the exception, rather than the rule.
+Due to their limited game mechanics and typically short playtimes, they are a prominent example of Minimalism in game design (many of them could even be compared to bottle episodes), a major reason they are popular among small indie developers with limited budgets and staff.
+Indeed, examples of the genre developed by major studios with big budgets are the exception, rather than the rule.
 The genre originated on PC and is still most popular on that platform (particularly on Steam, a popular service for indie games of all kinds), but examples of the genre for the seventh and eighth generations of consoles are not uncommon.
 See also the various Interactive Storytelling Tropes.
 This genre has attracted a polarized reaction from the gaming press and from players, often to the point of Critical Dissonance.
 Several critics have praised the genre as an experimental new direction in game narrative and interactive storytelling, while others dispute whether examples of the genre can even be considered video games at all, and criticise them for their lack of interactivity and challenge, their minimalist presentations and their generally short runtimes.
+One last thing: As the name and description suggest, these games tend be to heavily story-focused, so be wary of spoilers if you visit the work pages of any of these games.

 — Jimquisition's description of the genre